 “Consider the amount of inventory that exists across the U.S. healthcare supply chain network.
 If total healthcare costs in the U.S. are around $3 trillion, the system probably requires inventories equaling at least $300 billion.
 If a conservative 20% could be eliminated through better inventory management, $60 billion could be saved in working capital… That is a lot of new free cash flow.”

 For financial decision-makers at healthcare facilities, maximizing such savings is always a point of emphasis.

 Challenges with Healthcare Inventory Management

 Technology has improved inventory management significantly, but hospitals still continue to see a widening gap between costs and revenue.
 Improvements are plenty, but where are the savings?

 Let’s look at a few challenges of inventory management in healthcare facilities:

-When inventory is not managed well, hospitals end up with too much of certain items.
-Poor visibility to the quantity of supplies on hand and where they’re stored will typically lead to overstocking.
+Hospitals suffer financially when inventory is not well managed.
+Overstocking occurs when there is poor inventory control.
 If inventory management is unreliable and nurses can’t always find what they’re looking for, the next time they see the item, they’ll take extra and store it in their station.
 In this scenario, the supply manager reorders more.
-This is how hospitals end up overbuying and being stuck with higher inventory costs.
+This is how hospitals end up with higher inventory costs.

-When the extra stored items begin to expire, the hospital is now wasting product.
+The hospital wastes dollars and products.
 The nurses will probably throw the items away without recording them as waste so they appear to be part of actual inventory which skews inventory numbers, or they’re simply lost from the process.